Steveiwonder/WSM/README.md

 See [Health Check Types](#health-check-types) for more detail but in a nutshell processes, ports, docker containers and disk space for now.

 ### Why?
-I had a server which ran lots of different services, Plex, Game services, VPN, DNS and a bunch of docker containers and something would periodically fail, I wouldn't usually find this out until someone using one of the versions let me know.
-I wanted a tool that was free, and super easy to set up but couldn't find one that did everything I wanted, also I like coding so figured it was a good candidate for a project, 3 days later WSM was born.
+I had a server which ran lots of different services, Plex, Game services, VPN, DNS and a bunch of docker containers and inevitably something would eventually fail, I wouldn't usually find this out until someone using one of the services let me know.
+I wanted a tool that was free and easy to set up but couldn't find one that did everything I wanted, also I like coding so I figured it was a good candidate for a project, 3 days later WSM was born.

 ### Who is it for?
 Anyone.
-I wouldn't suggest running this in a large enterprise environment with system-critical infrastructure even though you technically could.
+I wouldn't suggest running this in a large enterprise environment with system-critical infrastructure even though you technically could and it would be fine.
 It's designed for use with home labs and _maybe_ small businesses.

 ### The Software
 WSM is split into two main components, the server and the client(s).